 Summary

-If you are someone that doesn’t understand much about computers and wants a good laptop on a budget (say, under $750) to go with their Cricut machine, I recommend looking for a Windows laptop that has 8GB of memory or more.
+If you are someone that doesn’t understand much about computers and wants a good laptop on a budget (say, under $750) to go with their sublimation printer or Cricut machine, I recommend looking for a Windows laptop that has 8GB of memory or more.
 All the rest of the specs should fall in line if it has 8GB of RAM.
 Also look at screen size, whether there’s a backlit keyboard, or a touch screen.
 If you’ve got a large budget (>$750), look at a MacBook or Microsoft Surface.
-If your budget is tiny (under $250), you can get a 4GB machine, but you may need to replace it sooner.
-Do not buy a Chromebook as it will not work with Design Space.
+If your budget is tiny (under $250), you can get a 4GB machine, but you may need to replace it very soon and you can expect it to be slow.
+Do not buy a Chromebook or a Snapdragon/ARM computer as they will not work with printers.
+Chromebooks are not compatible with some software, including Cricut Design Space.